-BCS Agile Foundation Course + Exam
+BCS Agile Foundation Course

 Agile Foundation Certification

-Agile Foundation Level qualification provides instructions on how to apply Agile practices in project, product and software environment.
+Agile Foundation Level qualification provides instructions on how to apply Agile practices in project, product and software environments.
 Core concepts of Agile methods, values and principles will help the organisation to deliver a functional business solution consuming less time in comparison with other project management approaches.

 This Agile Foundation course covers a wide range of topics.
 The new syllabus v2.0 includes agile teams, servant leadership, team leadership and organisation, estimation, software development, Scrum, Kanban and more.